How to Get Your Ex Back?

 Conclusion

-I have helped many clients save their relationship by following the outline above.
+I have helped many clients save their relationship by following the playbook above.
 No tricks are necessary to get your ex back.

 Here’s the six steps again: